 You can apply before your place at university is confirmed and then change your course details later.
 Complete the online form, provide any evidence requested, and sign and return the declaration.
 You'll need your passport details, course information, bank details and National Insurance number.

-It is possible to apply for a loan after your course has started.
+The deadline for applying is nine months after the first day of the last academic year of your postgraduate course.
+In other words, it is possible to apply for a loan after your course has started.
 Paper application forms are available from Student Finance Wales if you are unable to apply online.

 How will I receive my loan?

 Your loan will be paid directly into your bank account.
 You'll receive three equal instalments throughout the academic year.

 If you're studying for longer than one year, the funding will be split evenly across the length of your course.
 For example, if you borrow the full amount for a two-year course you'll receive three instalments totalling £6,500 in the first year and three instalments totalling £6,500 in the second.